 H.& L.M.
 Sanders

 The passion for apple growing began with the boys grandfather Arthur William Sanders who after immigrating to Australia from England purchased 5 acres in Woodhouse Road, Donvale.
 He further expanded the property to an additional 5 acres, which was surprising as he had hardly any knowledge of the fruit growing industry.
-Arthur had a son Hugh in 1928 but with Arthur’s lack of knowledge in the industry his son Hugh decided to spend his teenage years working on local orchards gaining the knowledge and experience he would later take back to the family orchard in his 20’s.
+Arthur had a son Hugh in 1928 but with Arthur’s lack of knowledge of the industry his son Hugh decided to spend his teenage years working on local orchards gaining the knowledge and experience he would later take back to the family orchard in his 20’s.

 A few years after returning to the family orchard Hugh’s father Arthur became ill.
 Hugh struggled to make enough money from the property and now with a family of 4 children to support he decided to rent several other orchards to increase his income.